-Beginning in mid-September 2012 and continuing over a six-week period, a dozen financial institutions were successfully targeted by a group initiating a series of sophisticated DDoS attacks against these banks' websites.6 Most of the attacks were preannounced by the group claiming responsibility for the attacks-Izz ad-Din Al-Qassam Cyber Fighters (QCF).7 QCF claimed its motive was to stop widespread and organized offenses to Islamic spiritual and holy issues and, in particular, remove an offensive video from the Internet.8 Some sources, however, attribute the group's activities to the government of Iran responding to prior alleged U.S. cyber attacks on its systems and networks.9
+Beginning in mid-September 2012 and continuing over a six week period, a dozen financial institutions were successfully targeted by a group initiating a series of sophisticated DDoS attacks against these banks' websites.
+Most of the attacks were preannounced by the group claiming responsibility for the attacks known as Izz ad-Din Al-Qassam Cyber Fighters ("QCF").
+QCF claimed its motive was to stop widespread and organized offenses to Islamic spirituals and holy issues and, in particular, remove an offensive video from the Internet.
+Some sources, however, attribute the group's activities to the government of Iran responding to prior alleged U.S. cyber attacks on its systems and networks.

-Approximately one-and-a-half months later, the QCF allegedly initiated a second campaign of attacks.
-This wave, which started as early as December 11, 2012, targeted many of the same banks and a few additional institutions with similar DDoS attacks.10 Indeed, the group claimed, based on a numerical sequence of "likes and dislikes" to Internet content it deems objectionable, that the attacks would continue for at least 14 months.11 However, seven weeks later on January, 29, 2013, the group claimed victory when the objectionable content was apparently removed from one of the sources on the Internet.12

-This DDoS variant is significantly and substantially different from previous types of DDoS attacks in several ways.
+Approximately one and a half months later, the QCF allegedly initiated a second campaign of attacks.
+This wave, which started as early as December 11, 2012, targeted many of the same banks and a few additional institutions with similar DDoS attacks.
+10 Indeed, the group claimed, based on a numerical sequence of "likes and dislikes" to Internet content it deems objectionable, that the attacks would continue for at least 14 months.
+11 However, seven weeks later on January, 29, 2013, the group claimed victory when the objectionable content was apparently removed from one of the sources on the Internet.
+12 vious types of DDoS attacks in several ways.
 First, the volume of network traffic used to commit the attacks was substantial.
-In the first campaign of attacks, it was reported that some banks were hit with a flood of traffic peaking at 65 gigabits-per-second (gbps).13 Given that this volume is magnitudes above previous DDoS attacks, and that a mid-size business may only have the capacity to process 1 gbps of network traffic,
+In the first campaign of attacks, it was reported that some banks were hit with a flood of traffic peaking at 65 gigabits-per-second ("gbps").13 Given that this volume is magnitudes above previous DDoS attacks and that a mid-size business may only have the capacity to process one gbps of network traffic, this enormous influx of traffic is significant and problematic.14 The high volume network traffic of this size can overwhelm most victim's network infrastructure, and slow its response time to web inquires, if not grind it to a halt altogether.